Carl Friedrich Zelter

 Zelter was married to Julie Pappritz in 1796, one year after his first wife, Sophie Eleonora Flöricke, née Kappel, had died.
 Pappritz was a well-known singer at the Berlin Opera.
 Zelter is buried at the Sophienkirche in Berlin.
 The violinist Daniel Hope (born 1973) is a direct descendant of Zelter.

 Zelter was the author of a biography of Carl Friedrich Christian Fasch, first published in 1801 by J.F.
 Unger in Berlin.
+He was a mentor and friend of French harpist and composer Marie Nicole Simonin Pollet.
 The novelist Elizabeth Sara Sheppard portrayed Zelter as the character Aronach in her 1853 novel Charles Auchester.